JonathanD250/airbnb-clone-project/README.md

 - Facilitates agile ceremonies (standup, sprint planning, retrospectives).
 - Removes blockers for the team.
 - Promotes agile practices and continuous implementation.

+### UI Component Patterns

+The following UI components will be developed for the Airbnb Clone project:

+### Navbar

+- Procides site-wide navigation.
+- includes logo, search bar, and links to major section (Home, Explore, Profile, Bookings).
+- Responsive design to work on both desktop and mobile.

+### Property Card

+- Displays individual property details in a compact view
+- Includes images, property title, location, price, and rating.
+- Clickable to navigate to the detailed property view.

+### Footer

+- Contains essential links such as About, Contant, Terms, and Privacy Policy.
+- Provides social media icons and copyright notice.
+- Stays consistent across all pages.